 - Mix of live and on-demand content

 Peacock Premium is the subscription plan the company expects most people to get.
-Free to Xfinity broadband subscribers, Peacock Premium will cost $5-per-month when it rolls out nationally.
+Free to Xfinity broadband subscribers, Peacock Premium costs $4.99/month.
 You still have to watch ads, but you get full access to all of the content and features Peacock offers.

-NBCUniversal is betting that only a small proportion of its subscribers will hate advertising enough to pay another $5 per month for Peacock Premium+.
+NBCUniversal is betting that only a small proportion of its subscribers will hate advertising enough to pay another $5 per month for Peacock Premium Plus.
 This subscription plan does not get you any additional content or better features.
 But it does remove most ads from Peacock’s content and lets you download select content for offline viewing.

 Advertising on Peacock

 Unlike on cable or broadcast television, the ads on Peacock are not too bad.
 You get just as many commercial breaks, but you only have to watch one or two ads.
 Most breaks are less than sixty seconds.
 On top of that, advertising only interrupts programming designed for TV.
 Films released to theaters have not been edited to include commercial breaks.

 Peacock offers a 7-day free trial for new users.
 Xfinity customers get Peacock Premium free of charge, so no free trial is needed.
 However, those Peacock users can get a free trial of Peacock Premium+’s ad-free experience.

 Peacock is following a strategy similar to Paramount+ and the Hulu/Disney+ combination.
 Since NBCUniversal has been producing content for television and the silver screen for decades, it has an enormous content catalog that it can let people access.